 Trapped!
 Escape Room

-From Pirate Tavern tables, to bank vaults, to unique gift card holders, think[box] has allowed Trapped!
+From Pirate Tavern tables to bank vaults, think[box] has allowed Trapped!
 Escape Room to build numerous unique creations.
 Using the resources within think[box], game designer Geoff Bigler has brought to life a variety of puzzles, prototypes, and props for Cleveland's first escape room.
-With the help of think[box], Trapped!
-Escape Room provides unique live, interactive gaming experiences for the community.

 3D Reconstruction of 2D Ophthalmic Ultrasound Images